shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 conclusion.

 @@colbox-blue
-**Normal Emergence**: The visual sensor is obviously affecting the behavior of the pupil, yet it doesn't follow that it's affecting the behavior of the underlying atoms in a way that contradicts or is incompatible with our understanding of how atoms behave.
+**A Normal Emergence**: The visual sensor is obviously affecting the behavior of the pupil, yet it doesn't follow that it's affecting the behavior of the underlying atoms in a way that contradicts or is incompatible with our understanding of how atoms behave.